cloudflare/json-schema-tools/README.md

 ## Installing the monorepo

-Please use the latest node (6+) and yarn v1+.
-Simply clone the repository and run `yarn install`.
+Please use recent versions of lerna (2+), node (6+) and yarn (v1+).
+Simply clone the repository and run `lerna bootstrap`, which will use yarn.
 A known good version of yarn is included in the `scripts` directory and configured in this repository's `.yarnrc`.